 Because XLIFF Documents do not follow the usual behavior of XML documents when it comes to element identifiers, this specification defines how Agents MUST interpret the fragment identifiers in IRIs pointing to XLIFF Documents.

 Note that some identifiers may change during the localization process.
-For example <data> elements may be re-grouped or not depending on how tools treat identical original data.
+For example <a href="data

 • A fragment identifier MUST match the following format: